glyph/Fritter/docs/persistence.rst

    :end-before: reminder-methods

-To make this class serializable by our JSON serializer, we have to add a few instance and class methods to conform to its interfaces: a ``typeCodeForJSON`` classmethod to provide a type-code string that uniquely identifies this class within the context of our serialization format, an ``asJSON`` instance method to serialize it to a JSON-serializable dict, and a ``fromJSON`` method that passes in the result of that ``asJSON`` method as well as some other parameters.
+To make this class serializable by our JSON serializer, we have to add a few instance and class methods to conform to its interfaces:

+- a ``typeCodeForJSON`` classmethod to provide a type-code string that uniquely identifies this class within the context of this specific ``JSONRegistry`` instance, which defines our serialization format.

+- an ``asJSON`` instance method to serialize it to a JSON-serializable dict, and

+- a ``fromJSON`` method that passes in the result of that ``asJSON`` method as well as some other parameters.

+Here are those implementations:

 .. literalinclude:: json_basic_reminder.py
    :start-after: reminder-methods
    :end-before: app-method

 To complete this object, we need the actual method which we will be scheduling to run in the future.
-Not a whole lot to see there; the main bit of interest is that we decorate it with ``registry.method`` from the ``JSONRegistry`` that we instantiated before:
+In order to mark a method as serializable by the scheduler, we define a 0-argument, ``None``-returning method and decorate it with :py:meth:`registry.method <fritter.persistent.json.JSONRegistry.method>` from the ``JSONRegistry`` that we instantiated before.

 .. literalinclude:: json_basic_reminder.py
    :start-after: app-method